1

 Now complete the cycle:

-git add calculator.py
+git add hero_registry.py

 Task 4: Review your history